JAlcocerT/Linux/content/docs/Linux_&_Cloud.md/llms.md

 ### What is a RAG?

-RAG," which stands for "Retrieval-Augmented Generation," is a methodology used in the development of advanced natural language processing (NLP) systems, particularly in the context of large language models (LLMs)
+RAG, which stands for "Retrieval-Augmented Generation" is a methodology used in the development of advanced natural language processing (NLP) systems, particularly in the context of large language models (LLMs)

 RAG is particularly useful for tasks that require a blend of understanding context, generating coherent responses, and incorporating up-to-date or specific factual information, such as in question-answering systems or chatbots.

 ### Do I need to Know programming to use LLMs?

 You dont have to be a developer to get to use LLMs.

 Mostly we will be using frameworks that provide a level of abstraction to the real code behind the scenes.

 It would be definitely beneficial if you are [familiar with Python](https://fossengineer.com/guide-python/) if you want to try [Cutting-Edge and Free AI](https://fossengineer.com/tags/gen-ai/) or at least to know [how to manage Python Dependencies](https://fossengineer.com/guide-python/).